 - ▷ If the vehicle is not used for several days or if it is not heated when there is a risk of frost, empty the entire water system.
 Make certain that the water pump is switched off on the panel.
 Otherwise, the water pump will overheat and may get damaged.
 Leave the water taps on in central position.
 Leave the safety/drainage valve (if there is one) and all drain cocks open.
-Frost damage to appliances, frost damage to the vehicle and deposits in watercarrying components can be avoided in this way. - pump from the panel before you empty the water system.
+Frost damage to appliances, frost damage to the vehicle and deposits in watercarrying components can be avoided in this way. - ▷ If the water pump can be turned off from the panel, always turn off the water pump from the panel before you empty the water system.
 Otherwise the water pump runs until it overheats or the battery is empty.

-- depending on the model, one or two drain cocks for emptying. - Depending on the model, the Alde system (heater/boiler) has one or two drain cocks for emptying.
+- ▷ The Truma system (heater/boiler) has a safety/drainage valve and, depending on the model, one or two drain cocks for emptying. - Depending on the model, the Alde system (heater/boiler) has one or two drain cocks for emptying.